 The rate at which the body clears drugs increases with body size, which means people with higher body mass have different dosing requirements.
 It can be challenging to calculate the proper dosage of fertility drugs because most drug dosages are based on data from women of average weight.

-Having a higher BMI can also place a more significant strain on your liver and kidneys, so they may not function as efficiently when processing and eliminating fertility drugs.
+Having a higher BMI can also place more strain on your liver and kidneys, so they may not function as efficiently when processing and eliminating fertility drugs.
 This pushes your risk of medical issues up even higher.

-Multiple pregnancies
+Multiple Pregnancies

 Multiple pregnancies are much more likely with IVF procedures due to the number of embryos implanted.
 In women of healthy BMI, the risk of complications carrying twins or triplets is already increased above that of a singleton, but this risk is even greater if the woman has a high BMI.